k-wal/epw-analysis/README.md

 	+ ecology
 	+ ecological
 	+ environment-friendly
+	+ climate change
+	+ wildlife
+	+ forest
+	+ water
+	+ pollution
+	+ conservation
+	+ mineral extraction
 - Presence of the word 'environment' in the presence of one of the following words
 	+ nature
 	+ natural
 	+ earth
+- Presence of the word 'displacement' in the presence of one of the following words
+	+ industry
+	+ industrial
+	+ mining
+	+ dams
+	+ dam
+	+ land

 ## Corpus